French Chic & Slim

 The French introduced me to Brussels sprouts, and I have long been a devotee.
 I usually buy fresh — or frozen ones that have been imported from Belgium.
 I had always cooked Brussels sprouts briefly in a little water.
 With a dash of salt, they were just perfect.
 But I am now a convert to roasting.
 At least of fresh Brussels sprouts.
 I think I would be asking for trouble, however, to try to split and brown frozen Brussels sprouts in a cast iron skillet.
 Frozen Brussels sprouts I would roast whole and unthawed.

 A thawed, uncooked Brussels sprout is not a happy vegetable.
+But these roasted Brussels sprouts are delicious !

 be chic, stay slim — Anne Barone